mrange/pt_src3/README.md

 Again, thanks much for the player and the writeup!

 > George, thank you for your kind words.
 I have updated the link in the blog accordingly.
 I always appreciate a good pun.
 Keep up the good work, sir.

+### Arnaud C (Leonard/Oxygene)

+very nice article! always interesting to read about our passion.
+Btw pt_src3 mixing code is still a masterpiece today

+> Thank you for your kind words.
+Reading your article on the [sprite records](http://leonard.oxg.free.fr/record16/record16.html) was the first time I thought "I should write about my player!".
+It took many false starts until I finally got something I could publish.